 Sensory Integration Therapy

-Sensory Processing Difficulties can present in a wide range of different ways.
-Children might struggle to participate in daily activities such as dressing, wearing clothes of different textures, washing their hair, eating a range of different foods, coping with certain no or in busy or loud settings.
+Sensory Processing Difficulties can present in a range of different ways.
+Children might struggle to participate in daily activities such as dressing, wearing clothes of different textures, washing their hair, eating a range of different foods, coping with certain noises or in busy or loud settings.
 They may present as having poor attention, clumsy, hyperactive, perhaps developmentally delayed behind other children of their own age.
 They may have difficulties playing, problem solving, or developing skills.

 We may be over-responsive to particular sensory input.
 This means that our brain needs to receive less information from one or more of our sensory systems to register and process it.
 This often means we are sensitive to that kind of sensory information.
 For example, if we are over-responsive to auditory input, noisy environments, or particularly loud noises such as hand dryers may bother us.